m7d2/NextGenBoilerplate/README.md

 # NextGenBoilerplate
-My Boilerplate for creative websites implementation using Three.js, GSAP, Barba.js, and WebGL
+NextGen is my Boilerplate for creative website implementation using Three.js, GSAP, Barba.js, and WebGL